0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ## Secure your [VPS](../pbc-fundamentals/dictionary.md#vps)

-To minimise the risks of running a nodeIt is a good idea to give your node a basic layer of security.
+You need to set up security measures to minimise the risks of your node crashing or being hacked.
+You now learn how to configure the firewall and monitor your hardware.

 ### Change root password